Film Spoilers and

 The Number 23 (2007)

-Repressive amnesia, due to a traumatic event, was the cause of the protagonist's loss of memory, until his past from 13 years earlier resurfaced, in this complex Joel Schumacher-directed thriller.
-The suspenseful tale had to be unwound by explicit explanation and exposition in the last 20 minutes, as animal control dog catcher Walter Sparrow (Jim Carrey, nominated for a Razzie Award for Worst Actor) spoke, in voice-over, to tie together all of the many loose ends of the film.
+This complex Joel Schumacher-directed thriller and suspenseful tale had to be unwound by explicit explanation and exposition (voice-over) in the last 20 minutes, in order to make sense of it and tie together all of the many loose ends of the film.

-The main premise was that Walter's past life slowly resurfaced when he went to catch a bulldog named NED ('Nasty Evil Dog') in a church graveyard, and spotted the gravesite of Laura Tollins (Rhona Mitra), (revealed later as a murder victim who was stabbed with a butcher's knife nearly 15 years earlier in 1991, but "they never found her body").
+The main premise was that Walter's past began to slowly resurface when he went to catch a bulldog named NED ('Nasty Evil Dog') in a church graveyard, and spotted the gravesite of Laura Tollins (Rhona Mitra), (revealed later as a murder victim who was stabbed with a butcher's knife nearly 15 years earlier in 1991, but "they never found her body").
 The tombstone noted that she died exactly on her 23rd birthday.

 Walter surmised: "It's not just a book.
 It's true, the number.
 It screws with your mind - makes you do terrible things."